junjie-lean/toc/README.md

 When use the Server Render,please fetch data in this function (getInitialProps) which is in the page of Pages directory.

 ### AjaxTranspond-service （be doing）
-You can choose UI library  whatever you want. you just need to convert you own back-end interface address to this service address,and then this service send the interface.
+You can choose UI library  whatever you want. you just need to convert you own back-end interface address to this service address,and then this service send to the back-end interface.

 ### Program performance monitoring